puntorigen/podcast_tts/README.md

 # Podcast TTS

-`podcast_tts` is a Python package for generating high-quality Text-to-Speech (TTS) audio for podcasts and dialogues.
-It supports multiple speakers, channel-specific playback (left, right, both), and normalization of audio volume.
+`podcast_tts` is a Python library for generating podcasts and dialogues using text-to-speech (TTS).
+It supports multiple speakers, background music, and precise audio mixing for professional-quality results.

 ## Features

+- **Multi-Speaker Support**: Generate dialogues with distinct speaker profiles.
+- **Premade Voices**: Use premade speaker profiles (male1, male2, female2) included with the library or create custom profiles.
 - **Dynamic Speaker Generation**: Automatically generates new speaker profiles if the specified speaker does not exist, saving the profiles in the `voices` subfolder for future use.
 - **Consistent Role Assignment**: Ensures consistency by assigning and reusing speaker profiles based on the speaker name.
-- **Load Custom Speaker Profiles**: Supports loading any speaker profile simply by specifying its name.
 - **Channel-Specific Playback**: Allows audio to be played on the left, right, or both channels for spatial separation.
-- **Normalized Audio Volume**: Normalizes the audio for consistent playback volume.
-- **Text Cleaning and Splitting**: Automatically cleans and splits input text into manageable chunks for TTS generation.
+- **Text Normalization**: Automatically normalize text, handle contractions, and format special cases.
+- **Background Music Integration**: Add background music with fade-in/out and volume control.
+- **MP3 and URL Support**: Use local MP3/WAV files or download music from a URL with caching.
+- **Output Formats**: Save generated audio as WAV or MP3 files.

 ## Installation